Boom! Ravens make their biggest splash ever with Earl Thomas

 The addition of Thomas fills a leadership void.
 The Ravens had passed the mantle of leader on defense from Ray Lewis to Reed to Suggs.
 It was supposed to be Mosley's turn next, but the Ravens weren't going to break the bank on an inside linebacker.
 Instead, Thomas becomes the new voice of a defense that has dominated teams for two decades.

 Thomas also will make quarterbacks -- the Ravens play Tom Brady, Patrick Mahomes, Jared Goff, Russell Wilson and Deshaun Watson this season -- think twice about throwing deep.
 Last season, cornerbacks Jimmy Smith, Brandon Carr and Marlon Humphrey led Baltimore with two interceptions each.
 Thomas had three interceptions last season -- in four games.
-Thomas' 28 interceptions are the third-most in the NFL since 2010.
+Thomas' 28 interceptions are the third most in the NFL since 2010.

 The obvious concerns with Thomas are age and health.
-He'll turn 30 in May and has missed 19 games over the past three seasons after sustaining two breaks of his left leg.
+He'll turn 30 in May and has missed 19 games over the past three seasons after suffering two breaks in his left leg.

 The Ravens privately like that Thomas has an edge and will play with something to prove.
 After so many questions surfaced with the losses on defense the past two days, Baltimore believes it provided a bold answer by landing Thomas.